simplyadrian/cookbook-ad-simplyadrian/README.md

 #### sssd_ldap
-This recipe is based of of tas50's cookbook "sssd_ldap" found at https://github.com/tas50/chef-sssd_ldap.git It has been modified to include additional options for Nativex. sssd_ldap installs and configures SSSD for LDAP authentication.
+This recipe is based of of tas50's cookbook "sssd_ldap" found at https://github.com/tas50/chef-sssd_ldap.git It has been modified to include additional options for simplyadrian. sssd_ldap installs and configures SSSD for LDAP authentication.

 #### unjoindomain